openmediavault/openmediavault-docs/various/apt.rst

 Debian provides the :file:`/etc/apt/sources.d/` folder for adding external repositories.
-If there is need to add a repository from a testing or unstable Debian just to install recent software make sure the packages are properly pinned [1]_ to avoid the system becoming unstable for adding core unsupported software my mistake.
+If there is need to add a repository from a testing or unstable Debian just to install recent software make sure the packages are properly pinned [1]_ to avoid the system becoming unstable for adding core unsupported software by mistake.

 ..
 [1] https://wiki.debian.org/AptPreferences